minimaxir/simpleaichat/README.md

 ## Building AI-based Apps

 The trick with working with new chat-based apps that wasn't readily available with earlier iterations of GPT-3 is the addition of the system prompt: a different class of prompt that guides the AI behavior throughout the entire conversation.
-In fact, the chat demos above are actually using system prompt tricks behind the scenes, and you can read how they work in PROMPTS.md.
+In fact, the chat demos above are actually using [system prompt tricks](https://github.com/minimaxir/simpleaichat/blob/main/PROMPTS.md#interactive-chat) behind the scenes!

-For developers, you can instantiate a programmatic instance of `AIChat` by explicitly specifying a system prompt, or by disabling the console app.
+For developers, you can instantiate a programmatic instance of `AIChat` by explicitly specifying a system prompt, or by disabling the console.

 ```py3
 ai = AIChat(system="You are a helpful assistant")